Discover how we can transform your organisation

 Finally, in all of these discussions, it’s important be aware of intersectionality.

 Intersectionality refers to the overlapping identities of individuals which can create unique and specific circumstances for discrimination.
 For example, a black trans man, or a white woman with a disability.

 This is particularly critical when looking at data, to avoid drawing generalisations or conclusions that do not factor in intersectionality.

 Here is a useful guide to intersectionality for more information.

 Businesses and the individuals within them, have a duty to step up and take action in order to effect real change.

-This isn't something that's solved in an HR department, and it's certainly not something black people should have to fight for themselves – it is the result of consistent collective action.
+This isn’t something that’s solved in an HR department alone, and it’s certainly not something black people should have to fight for themselves – it is the result of consistent collective action.